 Our main protagonist is Willow.
 Her parents died due to a car accident when she was driving.
 Willow now lives with her brother, wife, and little daughter.
 She’s six months old and doesn’t play on the cover.
 Willow’s living with these people, and she feels very distant.

 So, she thinks that replacing emotional pain with physical pain is helping.
-Then she’s continuing this, turning into a slight obsession that she’s running out of places to cut.
-One day Willow meets a boy named Guy.
+Then she’s continuing this, becoming a slight obsession that she’s running out of places to cut.
+One day, Willow meets a boy named Guy.
 He finds out about her cutting, and they are scared about what will happen.
 Also, he’s not sure of what to do.

 The author captures how both of them feel very well.
 It’s a great story and doesn’t have this miraculous change.
 I would not recommend this unless you think you are mature enough.
 If you can handle the content in this book, go for it.
 Don’t pick hardcover because it’s low quality, but the paperback and library binding are awesome for cover, color, and font style.